 This award is presented to a Fellow who lives outside the United States and Canada and demonstrates an interest in ACAAI activities and/or has participated in one or more of its international endeavors, or who has an outstanding reputation as a clinician/teacher, scholarly achievement and/or leadership qualities.

 This award is presented to individuals who demonstrate tireless effort, dedication and enthusiasm in service to the College.

 Woman in Allergy Award

 This award is presented to a female Fellow or Member who has advanced the role of women in the field of allergy/immunology and in the College or who has made a significant contribution to the specialty and to the College.

 Young Faculty Awards

 The Foundation of the ACAAI invites young academic faculty members to apply for one of two $50,000 grants to fund relevant research projects involving basic or clinical research, innovative teaching or delivery of care in an academic setting.
-Criteria and instructions on how to apply will be posted in early May.
-Applications are accepted until mid-August.
+The grants will be awarded during the 2018 Annual Meeting in Seattle.
+Applications are due August 15, 2018.
 If you have questions, please contact email@example.com.